 Pushing yourself too hard is counterproductive and may result in injury.

 Focus on different muscle groups on different days to spread out your exertion.
 If you’re wiped out after an especially intense workout, it’s OK to stay home from the gym the next day.
-Do a less strenuous exercise, such as yoga or a brisk walk, if you don’t want to skip your workout completely.
+For an active recovery, do a less strenuous exercise, such as yoga or a brisk walk, if you don’t want to skip your workout completely.
 And don’t forget to stretch.

 Listen to your body

-This piece of advice is fairly straightforward, but Sherman said it’s often ignored.
+This piece of advice is fairly straightforward, but Skelley said it’s often ignored, especially by competitive athletes.